Microsoft talks to buy TikTok's US operations spark ire in China

 "It absolutely makes no sense.
 Bytedance is an innocent victim of the mad politics and mad geopolitics.
 It is a sad outcome for Bytedance, for entrepreneurial capitalism, and for the future of global commerce," he said.

-Tech bankers in Asia said investment banks working on the deal would have to be careful not to antagonize Trump.
+Tech bankers in Asia said investment banks working on the deal would have to be careful not to antagonise Trump.

-Zhang's letter to staff also said ByteDance did not agree with the stance taken by the Committee on Foreign Investment in the United States (CFIUS), which scrutinizes deals for national security risks, that it must fully divest TikTok's U.S. operations.
+Zhang's letter to staff also said ByteDance did not agree with the stance taken by the Committee on Foreign Investment in the United States (CFIUS), which scrutinises deals for national security risks, that it must fully divest TikTok's US operations.

 "We disagree with this CFIUS conclusion," the letter said but added: "...we understand the decision in the current macro environment."